 Get up between 3am and 5am to do as much last minute baking as we can fit in.

 Pack the van and make it all fit.
 Sometimes easier said than done – for our very first event we forgot to sort out crates to put everything in.
 So make sure you have something for packing.
-Any packing – in fact anything at all – that you can do in advance of the day, do it.
+Any packing that you can do in advance of the day, do it.

 Drive to the venue.
-This is the most relaxing part of the day except for mentally torturing yourself by going through a list of everything you were supposed to bring and realising you forgot something vital.
+This is the most relaxing part of the day except when you realise you forgot something vital.
 To avoid this make a checklist and check it off as you pack.
 List the food as well, sometimes dressings and small jars disappear to the back of the fridge.

 Arrive at the venue.
 Focus first on the hot food – getting it ready to go in the oven, get the ovens on etc.